atweiden/finn/doc/Syntax.md

 ---
 ```

-### Inter-file Sectional Inlines
+### Inter-file Includes

-Inter-file Sectional Inlines come in two flavors: *By Sectional Block
+Inter-file Includes come in two flavors: *By Sectional Block Name*,
-Name*, and *By File Path*.
+and *By File Path*.

 #### Inter-file By Sectional Block Name

-In this flavor of Inter-file Sectional Inline, an exported Sectional
+In this flavor of Inter-file Include, an exported Sectional Block
-Block (its Sectional Block Name having an asterisk `*` appended to it)
+(its Sectional Block Name having an asterisk `*` appended to it) from
-from a different Finn source document is referenced by its Sectional
+a different Finn source document is referenced by its Sectional Block
-Block Name.
+Name.
 Given:

     $ cat finn/cities-in-ca/a-through-c.finn
     ``` Cities Beginning with the Letter A*